 - Circular advance warning signs

 - Train markings on pavement

 The failure to provide sufficient warning mechanisms creates an unnecessary hazard for those onboard the train as well as the motorists who cross the tracks.

 Do not delay seeking legal counsel if you have been hurt in an accident caused by the absence of sufficient railroad crossing warnings.
-Contact the Fort Lauderdale train accident lawyers of [firm-name], at [phone-number].
+Contact the Fort Lauderdale train accident lawyers of Winston Law Firm, at (954) 475-9666.